How Much Does it Cost to Install a Fireplace?

 Then, grab a waste bin or bag and sweep out all of the soot and ash from the floor and walls of the fireplace and dispose of them.
 You can also spot clean areas of your fireplace with soap and water.

-A real flame gas fire will usually cost around 5p per KW to run.
-This can differ depending on the type of gas fire that you choose.
+A: A real flame gas fire will usually cost around 5p per KW to run.
+However, this cost can vary based on several factors:

 Sources